 This story is about a real incident that happened years ago, but it does relate to SL a bit.

-So, what happened?
-Out of the blue, Kim came against me in a bizarre way (a story unto itself) then made it look like I did something bad to her instead.
-And, on her word alone, my classmates went from accepting the new kid (me) to shunning me.
+What happened?
+Kim came against me in this bizarre way, totally out of the blue, then made it look like I did something bad to her instead.
+And, on her word alone, my new classmates went from accepting me to shunning me.

 Sometimes, girls can be physical bullies.
-Believe it or not, I would have preferred if Kim had tried that instead!
+Believe it or not, I would have preferred if Kim had tried that instead.
 The Kims of the world do not hit you, though.
-They slander you, play the victim; and this was something my 9-year-old self did not know how to defend against.
+They slander you then play the victim, and this was something my 9-year-old self did not know how to defend against.

 One classmate came over when no one was looking.
 “You’re nice,” she whispered.
 “But I can’t be your friend.
 If I am, it will make Kim sad.”

 So that was the gist of it.
-The other 9-year-olds didn’t have a clue about me, they just wanted to keep Princess Kim happy.
+The other 9-year-olds didn’t know anything about me or have anything against me, they just wanted to keep Princess Kim happy.

-School days are over, but human beings are still human, even in the virtual world; and I’ve seen adults exhibit the same behavior I saw when I was 9.
+School days are over, but I’ve seen adults exhibit the same behavior I saw when I was 9.
 Princess Kim still exists, she just got old and joined Second Life.

-It’s been a long time since most of us were children, but no matter how old we get some people still act like they’re 9-years-old.
+It’s been a long time since most of us were children, but no matter how old we get some people still act like they’re nine.
 I probably do too sometimes.
-I was never a follower (maybe that was part of the problem?) but I admit it: sometimes I just want to take my ball and go home.
+I was never a follower (maybe that was part of the problem?) but I admit it: Sometimes I just want to take my ball and go home.